-- Return skillet to the heat; add a tablespoon of olive oil and stir in the garlic; cook for 15 seconds, or until fragrant.
+- Return the skillet to the burner, add a tablespoon of olive oil, and stir in the garlic; cook for 15 seconds or until fragrant.

 - Stir in the chicken broth and, using a wooden spoon, scrape up any browned bits from the bottom of the skillet.
 Cook for a minute.

 - Stir in the heavy cream, grated parmesan cheese, red pepper flakes, salt, and pepper.
 Decrease heat to medium-low and let sauce simmer for 2 minutes.

 - Add in the sundried tomatoes and cook for 30 seconds.